-As a program of King and Queen and Patrick County Public Schools, the Virginia Virtual Academy uses online curriculum and services provided by K12.
+The Virginia Virtual Academy (VAVA) is a program of the following school districts: Bland, Bristol, Giles, King and Queen, Mecklenburg, Norton, Patrick, Radford, Tazewell, Washington, and Wise.
+The Virginia Virtual Academy uses online curriculum and services provided by K12.
 Learning can happen at home, on the road, or wherever an Internet connection can be found.
 While attendance, teacher interaction, and daily lessons are conducted online, our lessons use physical materials and offline tools as well.

 Licensed Teachers, Superior Teaching Tools